Rising to the fore: John Aston's Wembley '68 story

 His appearances at Old Trafford are fleeting these days and running a pet food shop keeps him busy on Saturdays.
 It's ironic that having helped make mincemeat of defences, he's now selling it for a living.
 As for the story of United's first European triumph, the phoenix completing a glorious ascent from the flames, it certainly doesn't overwhelm him.

 As the interview draws to a close, the Coronation Street theme pipes plaintively through his Ashton-under-Lyne home, a fitting fanfare for a true local hero.

-This article was first published in United Review, the official match programme at Old Trafford, in 2006.
+This article was first published in United Review, our official matchday programme, in 2006.